UtrechtUniversity/galaxy-tools-ibridges/README.md

 ## iRODS access
 Make sure users using the tools have access to the iRODS instance specified in the iRODS environment Users must save their username (e-mail address) and Data Access Password in the appropriate inputs for `Your iRODS account`.
 Every time one of the tools needs to access iRODS, it automatically reads the credentials from the user's personal profile, and uses them to log in.
 Be aware that Data Access Passwords have a limited lifespan; if a DAP has expired, the tools will fail, and you will see an error message in the error output.

+## Running the iBridges browser for iRODS
+When running an interactive tool, the interactive tool-icon (three gears) will appear in the Galaxy main menu, to the right of _User_.
+Clicking the icon opens a screen listing the interactive tools that are running.
+This can also be reached using the option _Active Interactive Tools_ in the _User_-item of the main menu.
+If the icon and the option in the User-menu aren't there, it means no interactive tools are running.
+If they appear briefly and then disappear, launching of the tool was unsuccesful.

+Next, open the tool by clicking 'ibridges browser' in the Active Interactive Tools-list (if the link isn't clickable, the tool is still starting).
+A new tab will open with a simple web page listing the dataobjects and collections in the user's home folder for the iRODS instance.
+Navigate through the instance by clicking collections' names, and the links in the breadcrumb path.

+To select a path as output for the module, navigate to the appropriate collection and click the 'select'-button.
+The interactive tool will terminate, signalling to Galaxy that exectution of the workflow can continue.
+The selected path will be available as the module output parameter 'iRODS path' (this will take a few seconds).
+Alternatively, you can also copy the path without quitting to your computer's clipboard by clicking 'copy'.
+To quit without selecting a path, click 'quit' or close the page; the value of the 'iRODS path' parameter will be None.

+Please note that the tools' web page cannot close itself; close it by hand once you're done.

 ## Building a local copy of the browser container
 Galaxy iBridges browse uses a Docker container which runs in Galaxy's own Docker-environment.
 It can be pulled from [Utrecht University's package registry](https://github.com/UtrechtUniversity/galaxy-tools-ibridges/pkgs/container/ibridges_browse), and is pulled automatically by Galaxy, from the specification in `ibridges_browse.xml`: